Lewxa2011/EpicNet/README.md

 # EpicNet
-## Somewhat vibe-coded networking system based off of Pun 2 w/ a EOS backbone for Unity3d.
+## Somewhat vibe-coded networking system based off of Pun 2 w/ a EOS backbone for Unity
 ### Tested on Unity 6.3 and 2022.3.62

 # Dependencies: